OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 ### Signals

 Now, thanks to the detectors we can know where our trains are in our infrastructure.
 However, this is useless if we cannot tell the trains not to go into a track section where there already is a train.
-This is where the signals come into play: a signal is used to tell a train wether it has to stop or to keep going.
+This is where the `Signals` come into play: a `Signal` is used to tell a train wether it has to stop or to keep going.

 Here are the most important attributes for the signals: